OrderOfTheBee/OrderOfTheBee.github.io/committees.md

 - Lanre Abiwon

-WEB - Web Site
+INFRA - Infractructure
 ----------------------------------------------------------------------

 Description: Define an architecture, select tools, maintain the site.
 Implement business requirements given to you by the other sub-committees.
-For now, I think the Live Showcase idea should fall under Web Site.
+Live Showcase idea.
+DNS and Mailing List administration.

 Chair: To be determined.